-Regardless of whether owners feed a homemade or commercial raw food diet, these diets are typically centered around several key ingredients: Raw muscle meat (often fed on the bone), raw organ meat (such as liver and kidneys), vegetables, and possibly eggs or dairy.
-Supporters of raw food diets believe that these diets are more healthy than traditional commercial dog food, not only because of the specific ingredients that are included or excluded, but also because those ingredients are provided in an uncooked form.
+Raw diets come in two forms: homemade or commercially-purchased.
+They typically include raw muscle meat (which may be fed on the bone), raw organ meat (including liver and kidneys), and vegetables.
+In some cases, raw diets also include eggs or dairy.
+Supporters of raw diets believe that these diets are more healthy than traditional commercial dog food, specifically because of the ingredients that are present in these diets and the fact that the ingredients are provided in an uncooked form.

-Although there are many purported benefits of raw dog food, there is little research to substantiate many of these claims.
-Instead, studies of raw food diets have found that these diets predispose dogs to nutritional deficiencies and food-borne illness.
-Potentially serious bacteria and parasites are frequently found in raw food diets.
-These food-borne infections pose a risk to both dogs and their human family members.
+Although there are many purported benefits of raw dog food, there is little evidence to support these claims.
+In contrast, studies of raw food diets have repeatedly found that raw diets predispose dogs to nutritional deficiencies and foodborne illness.
+Potentially serious bacteria and parasites are frequently found in raw food diets, posing a risk to both dogs and their human family members.

-If you are considering a raw food diet for your dog, it is important to carefully consider both the pros and cons of these diets in order to make an educated decision.
-Evaluate the supposed benefits of these diets carefully, while also remaining mindful of the risks inherent in this feeding practice.
+If you are considering a raw food diet for your dog, carefully consider both the pros and cons of these diets in order to make an educated decision.
+Evaluate the supposed benefits of these diets critically and carefully, while also remaining mindful of the risks that are inherent in this feeding practice.

 The case for raw dog food